 The student representatives of the Appeals Board are:

-• Katriina Sark, we are looking for deputy member
+• Katriina Sark, deputy Irina Nieminen

 According to the regulations of Tampere University, each faculty has a Faculty Council.
 The term of office of the Faculty Council’s student representatives is two years.
 The Faculty Council consists of no more than 15 members: 5 professor members, 5 other teaching and research staff and other staff representatives and 5 student members.
 In the faculty council of Built Environment there are only 12 members, four from each community group.
 A personal deputy member is nominated for each of them.